I want to invest in District 2 and make it an even more attractive place to live and visit and not just a bottleneck to get through.

 I have great respect for the work the current board of commissioners have done in rebranding and embracing our diversity; however, the time is now for the leadership to also reflect the diversity of the community in actions, not just in rhetoric or logos.

 Most of us have been discriminated against by someone at some time in our lives.
 We are all different, and our strength is in our diversity.
 People shouldn't be denied access to resources or rights because of their age, race, ethnicity, gender, sexual orientation, or beliefs.
-I will bring a new perspective to the board that is representative of the diverse community that makes District 2 great.
+I would propose a new county non-discrimination ordinance that would be more inclusive than the existing policy.
+I would also implement a blinded hiring process that would help to ensure nepotism doesn't prevent us from hiring qualified people.

 We need more affordable housing options.
 With power over zoning, it is the commissioner's responsibility to ensure new developments include provisions for affordable housing.
 It's also a safety issue as we want to improve the diversity of our police force and improve their connection to the community and our safety so our officers can live in the areas we want them to protect.